 Hunt down a missing time agent, or get your noir detective on aboard a mysteriously abandoned space station.
 From the designers at the award-winning Next Level Escape!

-Works on Chrome, Firefox or Safari on any desktop or laptop computer with WebGL enabled (that’s most of them!).
+Works on Chrome, Edge, Firefox or Safari.
 No installation needed.
 Just grab your friends and go!

 We recommend putting aside 1.5 to 2 hours for a game, as we encourage players to go through at a leisurely pace and enjoy the story and exploration.